Data Processing with Python

 Python is a general-purpose programming language that is popular for its simplicity and readability.

-Jupyter Lab and Google Colab are interactive environments that allow you to create and execute Python code directly in your browser.
+Jupyter Labarrow-up-right and Google Colabarrow-up-right are interactive environments that allow you to create and execute Python code directly in your browser.
 They are ideal for data mining, cleaning, reporting and visualization.

 Typical tasks for which Python scripts can be used: